raysonkoh/cp/kattis/README.md

 * ceiling: create BST using pointers to left and right (kinda confused over c++ memory management / memory leaks)
 * coast: modified bfs + tedious post-processing, check for edge case (using simple inputs) and simple typo bugs in the code
 * minspantree: variant of Kruskal's Algo
+* downtime: use stack to keep track of available servers, arrays to keep track of start and end time, serverLoad and assignment of servers
+* flowshop: use of custom comparator for priority queue
+* imageprocessing: very tedius 2d array manipulation